 - PI: Dr. Hollylynne Lee and Dr. Karen Hollebrands

-- STEM Career Awareness: Promoting STEM career interest, skills, and knowledge through Strategic Teaming
+- STEM Career Clubs: Promoting STEM career interest, skills, and knowledge through Strategic Teaming

 - PI: Dr. Meg Blanchard

 To view completed projects in Education Workforce Development, visit the Project Archive.